Fomes fomentarius: Uses

-The species is not considered edible; the flesh has an acrid taste, with a slightly fruity smell.
+The species is inedible; the flesh has an acrid taste, with a slightly fruity smell.
 The fungus has economic significance; it depreciates timber value as the parasitic infection advances.
 Fomes fomentarius infects trees through damaged bark.

 Amadou

 This species, as well as others such as Phellinus igniarius, can be used to make amadou, a material used as tinder, among other purposes.
 Amadou is produced from the flesh of the fungus fruit bodies.
 The young fruit bodies are soaked in water before being cut into strips, and are then beaten and stretched, separating the fibres.
 The resulting material is referred to as "red amadou".
 The addition of gunpowder or nitre produces an even more potent tinder.
 The flesh has further been used to produce clothing, including caps, gloves and breeches.

-Amadou was used medicinally by dentists, who used it to dry teeth, and surgeons, who used it as a styptic.
-It is still used today in fly fishing for drying flies.
-Other items of clothing and even picture frames and ornaments have been known to be made from the fungus in Europe, particularly Bohemia.
+Amadou is used in fly fishing for drying flies.
+Other items of clothing and even picture frames and ornaments may be made from the fungus, particularly Bohemia.
 The fungus is known to have been used as a firestarter in Hedeby, and it is known that the fungus was used as early as 3000 BCE.
 When found, the 5,000-year-old Ötzi the Iceman was carrying four pieces of F. fomentarius fruit body.
 Chemical tests led to the conclusion that he carried it for use as tinder.